-On October 13, Clinton Humphrey, former president and business manager of International Brotherhood of Electrical Workers Local 386, was sentenced in U.S. District Court for the Western District of Arkansas to six months of home confinement and five years of probation for embezzling $51,811.70 in funds from the Texarkana, Ark.-based union.
-He also was ordered to pay full restitution plus a $100 special assessment.
-Humphrey had pleaded guilty to an information in January.
+On January 30, Keith Christopherson, former business manager for International Association of Heat and Frost Insulators Local 34, was sentenced in U.S. District Court for the District of Minnesota to four months of incarceration, to be followed by two years of supervised release, for embezzling funds from the St. Paul-based union.
+He also was ordered to pay $67,714 in restitution and a $100 assessment.
+Christopherson had pleaded guilty in August to one count of embezzlement after being charged in an information in July with stealing the far lower figure of $2,081.
+Former local financial secretary Scot McNamara also was charged in July; he pleaded guilty in December to embezzling $8,871.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On October 11, Steve Hartman, former secretary-treasurer of Association of Civilian Technicians Chapter 83, was sentenced in U.S. District Court for the Eastern District of Kentucky to two years of probation and 50 hours of community service for forging a security in the amount of $2,173 from the Fort Knox union.
-He also was ordered to perform 50 hours of community service and pay a $100 special assessment.
-Hartman had been charged in June, at which time he pleaded guilty.
-He previously had paid restitution in the amount of $13,208.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On January 18, Charles Nelson, former secretary-treasurer of the National Council of Security Police, was sentenced in U.S. District Court for the Eastern District of Washington to six months in federal prison and three years of probation for embezzling funds from the Yakima, Wash.-based union federation.
+He also was ordered to pay restitution in the amount of $143,489 plus a $100 fine.
+Nelson had pleaded guilty last September after being charged in April.
+The actions follow an investigation by the U.S. Labor Department Office of Labor-Management Standards.… Read More ➡